django-girls-pdx/docs/venues.md

 # Venues
-Django Girls PDX has been hosted at many fine venues, most of which sadly do not exist anymore. :broken_heart:
+Django Girls PDX has been hosted at many fine venues, many of which sadly do not exist anymore. :broken_heart:

 What we look for in venues:
 - Central location close to public transportation and parking